 The clock source which drives the main counter in each TM can originate from various sources.
-The selection of the required clock source is implemented using the $xTCK2\sim xTCK0$ bits in the xTM control registers, where "x" stands for C, S or P type TM.
-The clock source can be a ratio of the system clock, $f{SYS}$ , or the internal high clock, $f_H$ , the $f{SUB}$ clock source or the external xTCK pin.
-The xTCK pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.
+The selection of the required clock source is implemented using the xTnCK2~xTnCK0 bits in the xTMn control registers, where "x" stands for C, S or P type TM and "n" stands for the specific TM serial number.
+For the CTM and STM there are no serial number "n" in the revelant pins, registers and control bits since there is only one CTM and one STM in the device.
+The clock source can be a ratio of the system clock, f{SYS} , or the internal high clock, f_H , the f{SUB} clock source or the external xTCKn pin.
+The xTCKn pin clock source is used to allow an external signal to drive the TM as an external clock source for event counting.